psalaets/www-source/src/posts/2015-02-03-running-subsets-of-mocha-test-suites.md

 title: Running subsets of Mocha test suites
 layout: post
 twitter_url: https://twitter.com/paulsalaets/status/562606862395523072
-meta_description: Sometimes you do not want to run your entire Mocha test suite.
+metaDescription: Sometimes you do not want to run your entire Mocha test suite.
 Here are five ways to do it.
 ---

 Sometimes you don't want to run your entire test suite.
 Here are five ways to do it.